panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 Initial material for {{FL}} on IPv6 Flow Labels was provided by Gorry Fairhurst.

 Our thanks to C.M.
-Heard, David Black, Gorry Fairhurst, Joe Touch, Joeri de Ruiter, Roland Bless, Ruediger Geib, Theresa Enghardt, and Wes Eddy, who provided review comments on previous versions.
+Heard, David Black, Gorry Fairhurst, Joe Touch, Joeri de Ruiter, Mohamed Boucadair, Roland Bless, Ruediger Geib, Theresa Enghardt, and Wes Eddy, who provided review comments on previous versions.

 Special thanks to Adrian Farrel for helping Spencer navigate the twisty little passages of Flow Specs and Filter Specs in IntServ, RSVP, MPLS, and BGP.
-They are all alike, except for the differences {{Colossal-Cave}}.
+They are all alike, except when they are different {{Colossal-Cave}}.

 --- back